CMSgov/ab2d/website/support.md

             </div>
             <div id="collapseTen" class="collapse" aria-labelledby="headingTen">
               <div class="card-body">
-                Section § 423.153(c) of the Final Rule specifies that PDP sponsors receiving Medicare Parts A and B claims data for their PDP plan enrollees may not use the data for the following purposes:
+                Section § 423.153(c) of the <a href="https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare#page-15745" target="_blank">Final Rule</a>
+                specifies that PDP sponsors receiving Medicare Parts A and B claims data for their PDP plan enrollees may not use the data for the following purposes:
                 (i) To inform coverage determinations under Part D;
                 (ii) To conduct retroactive reviews of medically accepted indications determinations;